 Use the research and your FTCE General Knowledge Exam Competency insight to choose study guides, practice tests or other study materials that suit YOUR needs.

-Once you have your General Knowledge Exam study materials, use research to get the most out of them!
+Once you have your prep books, use research to get the most out of them!

 A recent meta-analysis of 118 articles that researched practice testing.
 Use their results so YOU can pass the FCTE GKE:

 - Use many short practice sessions (Bucknell Teaching & Learning Practice says 20-40 minutes)